Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Dynamics

 \subsection{HFEM}

-When it comes to the HFEM, it is common to consider the influence of various celestial bodies -- beyond the two of the CR3BP.
+When it comes to the HFEM, it is common to consider the influence of $P>2$ celestial bodies -- i.e., beyond the two of the CR3BP.
 To this end, the dynamics of the spacecraft are typically established in an inertial frame centered at one of the celestial bodies considered.
 In this work, we select, without loss of generality, $j=1$ to be the Earth, such that the dynamics may be established in the well-known J2000 inertial reference frame.
-Under no external perturbations, and considering the point-mass contribution of $P$ celestial bodies, the resulting (non-actuated) spacecraft EoM may be written as
+Under the standard assumption that the celestial bodies may be adequately modeled as point-masses and that no external perturbations act on the spacecraft, the resulting (non-actuated) spacecraft EoM may be written as

 where $\mu_j$ denotes gravitational parameter of the $j$-th celestial body and $\mathbf{r}_j$ is its position in the J2000 inertial frame, such that $\mathbf{r}_1(t)=\mathbf{0},~\forall t$.
 Similarly to the CR3BP, these dynamics are defined over $\mathbf{r}(t)\in\mathbb{R}^3\setminus\mathcal{S}(t)$ and $\mathbf{v}(t)\in\mathbb{R}^3$, where